RedBirdOBX/City-Info-API-Demo/README.md

 ![](https://github.com/RedBirdOBX/City-Info-API-Demo/blob/master/Images/postman-global-variables-icon.png)

 However, you should not need to change these.
-To indicate which instance of this API you wish to test (locally running, DEV, or PROD), just change the variable name in thew URL.
+To indicate which instance of this API you wish to test (locally running, DEV, or PROD), just change the variable name in the URL.

 Valid options:
 `{{domain-local}}`